arosenkranz/scenarios/ui-component-docs/step2.md

 With these in place, we'll be able to use them to check against inserted prop values and help determine which variant's styles should be rendered.

-An interesting thing about styled-components is that we can check on the value of a prop from within our component's definition using JavaScript.
-Let's see how that works, add the following code into the `StyledButton` definition right under the defined styles:
+An interesting feature about styled-components is that we can check on the value of a prop from within our component's definition using JavaScript.

+Let's see how that works&mdash;add the following code into the `StyledButton` definition right under the defined styles:

 <pre class="file" data-filename="./src/components/Button/index.jsx" data-target="insert" data-marker="#step-2_2">${({ variant }) =&#x3E; {
     if (variant === VARIANTS.PRIMARY) {